mordechaigoldfeld-svg/encription_app/README.md

 ## project_files
 This project consists of four main files, each with a specific role:

-encryption.py: The core script containing four encryption algorithms: Atbash, Rail Fence, Caesar Cipher, and Random Cipher.
+encryption.py: The core script containing four encryption algorithms: Atbash, Fence cipher, Caesar Cipher, and Random Cipher.

 iter_encryption.py: Uses Generators to handle the encryption functions efficiently, allowing for data iteration.